-Magdalena Pawlisz is a Polish conductor, a finalist of I Atlantic Coast Conducting Competition in Portugal and a semi-finalist of the Opera Competition in Orvieto.
+Magdalena Pawlisz is a Polish conductor, a finalist of I Atlantic Coast Conducting Competition in Portugal (2015) and a semi-finalist of the Opera Competition in Orvieto (2018).
 Her doctoral research on Franciszek Lessel (1780-1838) has led to a modern world-premiere of his Mass in C Major in May 2021.

-Magdalena Pawlisz obtained her Master’s degree in Conducting at the Berlin University of Arts.
-She is currently pursuing a post-graduate Executive Master in Art Administration at the Zurich University and Doctoral studies on the unknown music of Franciszek Lessel at the Music Academy in Kraków.
+Magdalena Pawlisz obtained her Master’s degree in Conducting at the Berlin University of Arts in 2017.
+In September 2021 she finished her Doctoral studies at the Academy of Music in Krakow.
+She is currently pursuing a post-graduate Executive Master in Art Administration at the Zurich University.

 Magdalena Pawlisz has worked with leading orchestras in Europe, such as Orchestra of the Royal Opera House, Welsh National Opera, Komische Oper Berlin, Deutsches Symphonie-Orchester Berlin, Orchestra de Cadaqués, among others.
 The engagements in 2021 include concerts with Częstochowa Philharmonic and University of Gothenburg Symphony Orchestra.

 Magdalena Pawlisz was born in 1990 in Gdynia and has played the violin since 7.
-She has learned the craft of conducting with Raphael Delekta, Colin Metters, Steven Sloane and Harry Curtis.
+She has learned conducting with Raphael Delekta, Steven Sloane, Harry Curtis and Colin Metters.
 Magdalena Pawlisz is alumna of the Royal Philharmonic Society Women Conductors and the Rotary New Generations Service Exchange.